jbd7/geoFlickr/geoflickr/readme.txt

 3. Thickbox popup containing the map where the photo was taken

 == Changelog ==

+= 1.2 (20230212) =
+* Tested with Wordpress 6.1.1
+* Updated API call to Google Maps
+* Added handling of response cases from the Flickr API

 = 1.1 (20210908) =
 * Tested with Wordpress 5.8